 The Ballarat Apron Festival is a not-for-profit, volunteer-managed community event aimed at celebrating vintage and modern aprons of all descriptions.
-The next festival will be held at the St Patrick’s Cathedral Hall, Dawson Street South, Ballarat, Victoria on the 27 & 28 May 2017 in conjunction with the Ballarat Heritage Weekend.
-These new dates will now avoid a clash with the Mothers Day weekend.
+The next festival will be held in May 2018 in conjunction with the Ballarat Heritage Weekend.
 Get involved by making an apron for the competition, visiting the event and buying an apron, joining in the fun make-and-take sessions over the weekend, and enjoying some delicious morning and afternoon tea.
 A great festival for the whole family!

 Committee Member Profiles

 A love of craft and vintage, and a fond memory of an apron passed down from her late Nanna led Lori to become involved in the Ballarat Apron Festival.
 While she no longer has that mauve floral apron that once belonged to her grandmother (it wore out long ago), her apron collection is growing again, and she embraces any opportunity to sew them for other family members.

 Lori has a background in Environmental and Cultural Heritage Management, and after spending time raising her family, has been volunteering at Sovereign Hill and the Gold Museum for the last couple of years.
 This year will see Lori complete her Honours year research project in Environmental Science.